CCI-Tools/cate-desktop/README.md

     $ npm install

-For the development of `cate-desktop` we use [TypeScript](https://www.typescriptlang.org/), which must be compiled to JavaScript first:
+The project `cate-desktop` is programmed in [TypeScript](https://www.typescriptlang.org/).
+Therefore all TypeScript sources must be compiled to JavaScript first:

     $ npm run compile